mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/aks/aks-advanced/index.md

 ---
 layout: layout.pug
-navigationTitle: Make New Cluster Self-Managed
+navigationTitle: Create a new AKS cluster
-title: Make the New Cluster Self-Managed
+title: Create a new AKS Cluster
 menuWeight: 25
-excerpt: Make the new Kubernetes cluster manage itself
+excerpt: Create a new Konvoy AKS cluster
 enterprise: false
 ---

 Konvoy currently does not support creating a self-managed AKS cluster.
-It is strongly recommended not attempting to move controller resources to an AKS cluster.

 Return to the [Explore the New Cluster][explore-cluster] section.